-- 1. Turn the ignition switch to the ACC or ON position. - 2.
-Turn on the Rear Entertainment System. - 3.
-Press the PLAY button to start playback.
+- 1. Switch the ignition to ACC or ON.

+- 2. Turn on the Rear Entertainment System.

+- 3. Press the PLAY button to start playback.

 If the Rear Entertainment System has been turned off during a previous playback, playback automatically resumes when the system is turned on.